 Actual Possession requires that the trespasser be physically present on the land and treat it as if they were an owner.
 If the trespasser has improved or beautified the property (as mentioned earlier), documentation of these efforts can prove actual possession.

 “Open & Notorious” means that it must be obvious to anyone that the squatter is living on the property.
 Even a landowner who makes a reasonable effort to investigate should be able to tell.
 The squatter must not be trying to hide the fact that they are living there.

 The trespasser must possess the land exclusively.
 This means that they cannot share occupation with strangers, other squatters, tenants, or the owner.

 The squatter must reside on the property for an uninterrupted period of time.
 That means that they don’t leave the property and come back to it weeks or months later and try to count that time as part of their “continuous possession” timeframe.
 As previously stated, 20 years of continuous occupation is required in Illinois.

 You may have come across the term “color of title” while researching adverse possession.
 Color of title simply means ownership that isn’t “regular.”
 This can be claimed when someone doesn’t have one or more of the correct legal documents, or if their property isn’t registered correctly.

-In Illinois, color of title isn’t required for an adverse possession claim, but it can decrease the timeframe for continuous occupation.
-If someone can claim color of title over a property, they only have to occupy the property for 7 years instead of the regular 20 years.
+In Illinois, color of title isn’t required for an adverse possession claim, but it can decrease the timeframe for continuous occupation to 7 years.
+If someone can claim color of title over a property (even if it is by a mistake), they only have to occupy the property for 7 years (and pay taxes) instead of the regular 20 years.

 Do Squatters Have to Pay Property Taxes in Illinois?